wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
-= v6.6.3 - 13.03.2024 =
+= v6.7 - 16.03.2024 =
-* Addition: Introduced Integration menu; now integrations are conveniently placed under this menu for enhanced accessibility.
+* Addition: Integration with Formidable and Forminator now includes SMS notifications for enhanced functionality.
-* Improvement: Hardened plugin security and improvements by adding CSRF (nonce) for create and update subscribers and groups.
+* Fixes: Addressed issue with retrieving incorrect variables from admin JavaScript.
-* Development: Added filter `wp_sms_chatbox_contact_link` for advanced customization options.
+* Improvement: Made minor improvements and optimizations for better performance.

 [See changelog for all versions](https://raw.githubusercontent.com/wp-sms/wp-sms/master/CHANGELOG.md).